SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 > Note, that no `XSUserInfoException` is raised, in case the token does not contain the requested claim.

 ### Special `XSUserInfo` methods
-The `XSUserInfo` provides some special methods that are not available in the `com.sap.cloud.security.xsuaa.token.Token`.
+The `XSUserInfo` interface provides some special methods that are not available in the `com.sap.cloud.security.xsuaa.token.Token`.

 See the following table for methods that are not available anymore and workarounds.